mareekoo/ELK-Stack-Project/README.md

 The Ansible container has full access to our VNet and can make a connection with our new VM.
 Each time we start our Virtual machines, we usually ran some few linux commands to start the ansible container and attach it, this below script was written to enhance performance. $ nano docker_container_ansible.sh

 ![Docker Container excutin script](https://user-images.githubusercontent.com/79946393/121996495-5456bf80-cd6e-11eb-8ed4-26ffc9e62ff8.PNG)

-we then ran the following commands: $ chmod +x docker_container_ansible.sh $ sudo ./docker_container_ansible.sh This will eacalate our privilege to root.
+We then ran the following commands:
+$ chmod +x docker_container_ansible.sh
+$ sudo ./docker_container_ansible.sh

+This will eacalate our privilege to root.
-We then ran the following commands: root@cbe12e5ae6b6e:~# cd /etc/ansible
+We then ran the following commands: root@dd702153fa76:~# cd /etc/ansible

-We created the YAML file: root@cbe12e5ae6b6e:/etc/ansible# nano pentest.yml
+We created the YAML file: root@dd702153fa76:/etc/ansible# nano pentest.yml

+pentest.yml
 ![image](https://user-images.githubusercontent.com/79946393/121948475-e7ffa000-cd1c-11eb-8600-320d586d7f3c.png)

-We edited the ansible.cfg, and hosts files as thus:
+We edited the ansible.cfg, and hosts files as follows:

-root@cbe12e5ae6b6e:/etc/ansible# nano ansible.cfg
+root@dd702153fa76:/etc/ansible# nano ansible.cfg

+ansible.cfg
 ![image](https://user-images.githubusercontent.com/79946393/121948628-17161180-cd1d-11eb-8cf4-b6ec68831e2b.png)

-root@cbe12e5ae6b6e:/etc/ansible# nano hosts
+root@dd702153fa76:/etc/ansible# nano hosts

+hosts
 ![image](https://user-images.githubusercontent.com/79946393/121948707-30b75900-cd1d-11eb-8ef7-490045fd10c8.png)

-We then ran the playbook to install DVWA on our webservers, Web-1 and Web-2
+We then ran the playbook to install DVWA on our webservers, Web-1, Web-2, and Web-3

-root@cbe12e5ae6b6e:/etc/ansible# ansible-playbook pentest.yml
+root@dd702153fa76:/etc/ansible# ansible-playbook pentest.yml

 Load Balancer
 From the Azure portal, we searched for "load balancer."